What is a Healing Justice retreat?

 What activities take place at the retreat?

 Our retreats typically begin on Thursday evening and run through Sunday morning.
-The main activity at the retreat is a continuous group circle.
+The main activity at the retreat is a continuous restorative justice circle.
+During circle time, the group sits together and passes a “talking piece” so that everyone has an opportunity to share and be heard.
 We also include other group activities during the retreat when we relax and have fun, such as shared meals, art projects, and games.
-All participants are expected to be present for all activities, thus we ensure that breaks and other personal or “down” time are built into the schedule.
+All participants are expected to be present for all activities.
+Free time is built into the schedule to provide breaks from circle time and other group activities.

 Where are the retreats located?